simphotonics/generic_reader/README.md

 ```
 Note: The method [peek] returns an instance of [ConstantReader] representing the class field specified by the input `String`.
 It returns `null` if the field was not initialized or not present.
 Moreover, [peek] will recursively scan the super classes if the field could not be found in the current context.

-In principle, decoded instructions on how to re-create a constant at runtime can be obtained by using
-the class [Revivable].
-However, in the context of writing decoder functions, the code might be easier to read if the fieldNames are specified manually when using the function peek.

 ## Limitations